 (c) The installer is responsible to convey to the Town a one-time sum in the amount of $10,000 for perpetual maintenance and repair.

-(9) Fire Department acceptance sequence:
+(9) Fire Department acceptance sequence.

-(a) The Fire Department will review all cistern plans and engineering data prior start of construction.
+(a) The Fire Department will review all cistern plans and engineering data prior to start of construction.

-(b) The Fire Department will be notified and provided the opportunity to inspect at the following mid points of construction.
+(b) The Fire Department will be notified and provided the opportunity to inspect at the following midpoints of construction:

 [1] Site preparation prior to tank installation.